curl/everything-curl/sourcecode-style.md

 platforms and in general on as many platforms as possible.
 Code that obviously will cause warnings will not be accepted as-is.

-Some the rules that you won't be allowed to break are:
+Some of the rules that you won't be allowed to break are:

 ### Indentation